 Condom is short for condominiumThis section contains beliefs all on a common theme: Condom is short for condominium.
-Show most recent or highest rated first or go back to condoms.

 Once when I was little I was watching 90210 and in it the parents were having a meeting where they were debating wheather to give condoms to highschoolers.
 I thought that condom was short for condominium and that the rich beverly hills parents were giving houses to their children.

 I used to think that the shortened version of condominiums was "condoms".
 I could never figure out why adults laughed when we'd go to the city and I'd point out the big "condoms".

 I once asked my dad if we were going back to the condom.
 I was trying to abbreviate "condominium" and wasn't familiar with "condo".
 He told me that we were not going back to a piece of plastic that grown men put their penises in.
 He wouldn't explain why, and I was confused.